koenrane/KR-new-site/content/the-more-power-at-stake-the-stronger-instrumental.md

 ![](https://assets.turntrout.com/static/images/posts/cimakofeuevfrjgqcjxx.avif)
 <br/>Figure: You could replace each of the circled subsets with anything you like, and the scaling law still holds (as long as the contents of each circle are replaced with the same new set of options).

-This is the start of a theory on what state abstractions "respect" the theorems, although there's still a lot I don't understand there.
+I have given the start of a theory on what state abstractions "respect" the theorems, although there's still a lot I don't understand.
 (I've barely thought about it so far.)

 # Note of caution, redux